ritankarsaha/Bitcoin_Transaction_Engine/README.md

 }
 ```

-Now, if you want to see the currently loaded wallets on your disk (note -  we have already unloaded the default wallet) run this following command --
+Furthermore, if you want to see the currently loaded wallets on your disk (note -  we have already unloaded the default wallet) run this following command --

 ```bash
 docker compose exec btc-node \